Ella Spira: Achievements

 In the same year, Sisters Grimm co-founder Ella Spira auctioned off a collection of 50 UAE landscape paintings, named 50 for 50, marking the UAE's golden jubilee, showcasing the paintings she created on her travels across the UAE.
 The 50 for 50 UAE series, unveiled at Dubai Opera between 29 November -14 December 2021, was presented as a theatrical spectacle featuring ballet dance, music, and live singing.
 The live spectacle, named ‘Daughters of the Wind Overture’, was produced by Sisters Grimm and featured co-founder and former ballerina with The Royal Ballet Pietra Mello-Pittman as the performing protagonist.
 Singers Madyan Hamza and DB Gad joined the show with soaring vocals and creative lyrical writing.
 The 50 for 50 multi-sensory exhibition by Ella Spira was a celebration of the UAE's rich history, unique achievements and natural beauty.
 Besides showcasing a range of immersive paintings that engaged the senses through sight and sounds of creatures unique to the region blended into a musical composition, the exhibition has also promoted environmental awareness and sustainability.
 Every painting was accompanied by an original score which Ella has also written.
 Through the use of these multi-sensory elements, the exhibition aimed to inspire visitors to take action and make positive changes in their own lives and communities to protect and preserve an environment drastically transformed by industry.

 In January 2022, Ella Spira collaborated with the Muslim hip-hop and rap artist, DB Gad, to co-write and compose the song 'See Beyond', a music production by Sisters Grimm.
 The song and music video 'See Beyond' celebrates diversity and peaceful co-existence by accepting everyone’s individuality.

 A few months later, Ella Spira co-wrote and composed a new song, 'Life', in partnership with Australian singer and artist Corinne Gibbons, featuring aboriginal elder and activist Oswald Cruse MBE.
-The music video, released on the 22nd of March 2022, was part of Sisters Grimm's art project for children under 18, 'Australia Art in Nature'.
+The music video, released on 22 March 2022, was part of Sisters Grimm's art project for children under 18, 'Australia Art in Nature'.

 Ella Spira's painting titled "Pietra in Bogor, Java" was sold at the end of July 2022 for £250,000 to Jack Tao, a Singapore-based Web3/ Metaverse investor and entrepreneur, adding to their growing landscape portfolio.
 The art piece depicts a banyan tree on the island of Java that occupies a special place in the gardens of Bogor.
 The intimate painting captures a deep calm that surrounds Ella's friend, Pietra, as she sits at the foot of the tree.
 The addition of this painting to their collection has brought the value of their landscape portfolio to just shy of £15 million.